3point14guy/notes/11_javascript/javascript-jquery.md

   $('p').html(“We’ve changed the text!”);
 });
 ```
+*show including both into one function.
+Then put back to two bits of jQuery*

 What if we want the text change when we hover over the circle?
 We would simply change click to hover on Line 1!
 It's that easy!